Franziska Möllinger: Biography

 An advertisement appeared in Solothurner Blatt No. 28 on 8 April 1843 announcing that Franziska Möllinger was also available for taking photographs of individual and family portraits.

 In 1844, Möllinger published the first four of the lithographs from her daguerreotypes which she had developed in her studio in Solothurn.
 The same year, she went on to publish the first book in German of lithographs based on daguerreotypes.
 It was titled Daguerreotypirte Ansichten der Hauptstädte und der schönsten Gegenden der Schweiz - Vues daguerréotypées des villes capitales de la Suisse ainsi que des contrées les plus intéressantes de ce pays.

 Little more is known of Möllinger's life.
 In 1868, she moved to Zürich with her brother where they opened a private school.
 This was followed by a similar institution in Fluntern.
 After a prolonged illness, possibly as a result of mercury poisoning from her photographic processing, Franziska Möllinger died of pulmonary complications in Zürich on 26 February 1880.

 Gallery of Möllinger's lithographs

-This is a selection of the lithographs Möllinger published in 1844 based on her daguerrotypes:
+This is a selection of the lithographs Möllinger published in 1844 based on her daguerreotypes: